It’s Time to Ditch Those Toxic Tampons, Ladies!

 Here are some (doctor-approved) healthier options for your monthly menses:

-• Think Period Underwear: I am obsessed with these!
-Thinx are a washable, stylish, reusable period underwear that absorbs your flow.
+- PFAs Period Underwear: Period underwear are washable, reusable panties that absorbs your flow.
 They are a more sustainable solution than single-use disposable products and can replace pads / tampons or be worn with cups for extra protection.
 Amazingly, 1 pair holds around 2 tampons worth of flow so they can definitely be used as a stand alone for your menses.
 While organic tampons and menstrual cups are wonderful for heavier flow days, traditional Chinese medicine encourages women to flow freely when possible to avoid disrupting the flow of qi.
-I personally use organic tampons or a diva cup on days 1 – 2 then switch to thinx for the last couple days of flow (yes I have a vagina, yes I menstruate, and no I’m not ashamed to talk about it on the internet).
+I personally use organic tampons or a diva cup on days 1 – 2 then switch to saalt for the last couple days of flow (yes I have a vagina, yes I menstruate, and no I’m not ashamed to talk about it on the internet).
+Just make sure you’re purchasing a PFAS-free brand like saalt, boody, or rubylove.

 The average woman spends around 2,000 days of their life menstruating.
 That’s 2,000 days to expose your vagina to toxic chemicals, or 2,000 days to give your lady parts some love.
 Your vagina deserves better than toxic tampons, and I strongly encourage your to check out some of these healthier alternatives and to invest wisely when it comes to your menstrual health.

-If you live in Oakville and want to developed your own personalized hormone balancing protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.
+If you’d like to discuss your own personalized hormone balancing protocol you’re welcome to book in for an initial virtual consultation or contact me via my website for additional information.

 References: